9 Sheet Masks to Try While Everyone Else Watches the Super Bowl This Weekend

 First things first: It's important to consider the material of your sheet mask.
 While most are made with fabric, we're loving hydrogel, a jelly-like material that grips the contours of your face like a second skin.
-Case in point: Magicstripes' hyaluronic acid–infused hydrogel mask didn't budge while we were vacuuming our apartment—even those tough-to-reach corners underneath the bed.
+Case in point: Magicstripes' hyaluronic acid–infused hydrogel mask didn't budge while I vacuumed my apartment—even when I was going for those tough-to-reach corners underneath the bed.

 Laneige Water Bank Double Gel Soothing Mask, Set of 5 ($26)

 Keep this guy on deck for the next time you spend a day in the sun—chamomile and green tea calm any redness or irritation while mineral water penetrates deeply into pores to replenish any lost moisture.
 The hydrogel material ensures that none of that good stuff gets away.